 About the authors

-Jill Miller, Policy Adviser, Diversity and Inclusion
+Jill Miller, Senior Policy Adviser, Diversity and Inclusion

-Jill is Senior Policy Adviser for Inclusion and Diversity at the CIPD.
+Jill is Senior Policy Adviser for Diversity and Inclusion at the CIPD.
 Her work focuses on the areas of gender, age and neurodiversity and she has recently led work on race inclusion, managing drug and alcohol misuse at work, and supporting employees through fertility treatment, pregnancy loss and still birth.
 Earlier in her career, Jill specialised in small business growth through good people management and employee wellbeing.

 Rachel Suff joined the CIPD as a policy adviser in 2014 to increase the CIPD’s public policy profile and engage with politicians, civil servants, policy-makers and commentators to champion better work and working lives.
 An important part of her role is to ensure that the views of the profession inform CIPD policy thinking on issues such as health and wellbeing, employee engagement and employment relations.
 As well as conducting research on UK employment issues, she helps guide the CIPD’s thinking in relation to European developments affecting the world of work.
 Rachel’s prior roles include working as a researcher for XpertHR and as a senior policy adviser at Acas.